Search for massive long-lived particles decaying semileptonically at sqrt(s)=13 TeV: Introduction

 \section{Introduction}

-Supersymmetry (SUSY) is one of the most popular extensions of the Standard Model (SM), which solves the hierarchy problem, unifies the gauge couplings at the Planck scale and proposes dark matter candidates.
-The minimal supersymmetric extension of the Standard Model (MSSM) is the simplest phenomenologically viable realization of SUSY~\cite{MSSM,Martin:1997ns}.
-The present study addresses a subset of models featuring massive long-lived particles (LLP) with a measurable flight distance~\cite{KaplanDisplaced2012,hv2}.
-Searches for LLPs have been performed by the Tevatron and LHC experiments~\cite{D0-HV, CDF-HV, ATLAS-HV, ATLAS-neutralino-lepton-2012, art:atlassemi, CMS-dijet, LHCb-PAPER-2014-062,LHCb-PAPER-2016-014}, often using the Hidden Valley framework~\cite{hv2} as a benchmark model.
-In particular, the production of LLPs from the decay of a SM-like Higgs boson has been studied in several searches at LHC assuming LLP decays to light-flavour jets \cite{ATLAS-HV, Aad:2015uaa, LHCb-PAPER-2016-047, LHCb-PAPER-2016-065, LHCb-PAPER-2016-014}, $b$-quark jets \cite{Aaboud:2018iil} and light leptons \cite{CMS:2014hka, Aaboud:2018jbr, LHCb-PAPER-2020-027}.
-Additional information on searches for LLPs at collider experiments can be found in Refs.~\cite{art:graham} and~\cite{Lee:2018pag}.
+Supersymmetry (SUSY) is one of the most popular extensions of the Standard Model (SM), which can solve the hierarchy problem, can unify the gauge couplings at the Planck scale and proposes dark matter candidates.
+The minimal supersymmetric extension of the Standard Model (MSSM) is the simplest phenomenologically viable realisation of SUSY~\cite{MSSM,Martin:1997ns}.
+The present study addresses a subset of models featuring massive long-lived particles (LLPs) with a measurable flight distance~\cite{KaplanDisplaced2012,hv2}, decaying semileptonically.
+Long-lived particles decaying semileptonically with displaced jets composed of SM particles have been studied by the experiments at the LHC~\cite{ATLAS-neutralino-lepton-2012,ATLAS-LLP-8TEV-2015,CMS-LLPinclusive-2018,ATLAS-2020,LHCb-PAPER-2016-047} Additional information on searches for LLPs at collider experiments can be found in Refs.~\cite{art:graham,Lee:2018pag,LLP-LHC-2020}.

-This analysis focuses on LLPs decaying semileptonically into SM particles.
-It uses proton-proton ($pp$) collision data at a centre-of-mass energy \sqs=13\tev collected by the \lhcb experiment at LHC, corresponding to a total integrated luminosity of 5.4\invfb.
+This analysis uses proton-proton ($pp$) collision data at a centre-of-mass energy \sqs=13\tev collected by the \lhcb experiment at the LHC, corresponding to a total integrated luminosity of 5.4\invfb.
 It extends the analysis of Ref.~\cite{LHCb-PAPER-2016-047} on data collected at $\sqs=7$ and 8\tev.
-A reinterpretation of the LHCb results in terms of sterile neutrinos searches can be found in Ref.~\cite{Antusch2017}.

-The theoretical model chosen as benchmark is the minimal SUper GRAvity (mSUGRA) with R-parity violation (RPV)~\cite{art:msugra2}, in which the neutralino can decay into a muon and two quarks: $\khi \rightarrow \mu^{+} q_{i} q_{j}( \mu^{-} \bar{q_{i}} \bar{q_{j}})$.
+The adopted theoretical framework is inspired by the SUper GRAvity (mSUGRA) with R-parity violation (RPV)~\cite{art:msugra2}, in which the neutralino can decay into a muon and two quarks: $\khi \rightarrow \mu^{+} q_{i} q_{j}( \mu^{-} \bar{q_{i}} \bar{q_{j}})$.
 Neutralinos can be produced by a variety of processes.
-In this paper the analysis has been performed assuming the two simple mechanisms depicted in Fig.~\ref{fig:evttopo}.
+In this paper the analysis has been performed assuming the two mechanisms depicted in Fig.~\ref{fig:evttopo}.